-- krb5-selfsub This is similar to krb5-self, except it also allows updates to any subdomain of the name specified in the machine part of the Kerberos principal, not just to the name itself. - krb5-subdomain This rule is identical to ms-subdomain, except that it works with Kerberos machine principals (i.e., host/machine@REALM) rather than Windows machine principals. - tcp-self This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces matches the name to be updated.
+- krb5-selfsub This is similar to krb5-self, except it also allows updates to any subdomain of the name specified in the machine part of the Kerberos principal, not just to the name itself. - krb5-subdomain This rule is identical to ms-subdomain, except that it works with Kerberos machine principals (i.e., host/machine@REALM) rather than Windows machine principals. - krb5-subdomain-self-rhs This rule is similar to krb5-subdomain, with an additional restriction that PTR and SRV target names must match the name of the machine identified in the principal. - tcp-self This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces matches the name to be updated.
 The identity field must match that name.
 The name field should be set to ".".
 Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.